About/Contact

 Our Mission

-The primary purpose of the Masterworks Chorus of the Palm Beaches is to expose and educate its members and the general public to great choral masterpieces.
-The performance of these works from all nationalities, styles, and periods will educate, enrich, and enhance the quality of life of its members and the patrons, who come to hear this beautiful and time-tested music.
-A secondary goal is to make our performances affordable to all: the chorus continually strives to trim costs and keep ticket prices low so that more members of the community can come and hear this beautiful “live” music.
-In addition, it’s important that students are exposed to classical music and one of our goals is to continue working with local schools to incorporate choral students into our programs.
-In doing so, we give these children exposure to an adult choral group in hopes they might continue America’s great choral tradition as they become adults.
+The primary purpose of The Masterworks Chorus of the Palm Beaches is to expose and educate its members and the public to great choral masterpieces.
+The performance of these works from all nationalities, styles and periods will educate, enrich, and enhance the quality of life of its members and the entire community.
+We strive to make our performances of exceptional quality and affordable to all, to expose students to classical music, and to reach out and attract diverse members and audiences throughout Palm Beach County.

 Our History